 Applicants must declare and certify that they have tried and failed to obtain automobile insurance in Pennsylvania within the preceding 60 days and have been unable to obtain such insurance at rates not exceeding those applicable under the Plan.

-On November 2, 2016, changes were implemented in EASi 2.0 for Commercial applications.
+Changes were implemented in EASi 2.0 for Commercial applications.
 Click here to see details about the changes in a reference tool entitled "Commercial Applications in EASi 2.0 FAQs".

-Effective May 23, 2016, new functionality will be added for private passenger applications only.
+Functionality has been added for private passenger applications only.
 When the zip code is entered in the Operators Tab, the Territory Code-County will pre-fill in the Vehicles Tab.
 Please see the reference tool provided in Plan Documents.
 Circulars are also being distributed.

 Plan certified producers are reminded that fees and/or additional charges are prohibited from being charged to an insured for placing coverage in the Plan.
 For Sections 15, 29 and 42 of the Plan, the Pennsylvania Insurance Department prohibits licensed, Plan certified insurance agents and brokers acting as producers from making any additional charge or charging any fee for placing of coverage in the Plan.
 Producer remuneration shall be limited to the compensation allowed on the collected earned premium.